 The commercial names listed below are intended to provide a correlation between commercial names for lumber and the botanical names of the species from which the lumber is to be manufactured.
 In some instances more than one species is associated with a single commercial name.
 For stress-graded lumber, the species to be associated with a commercial name will be determined in accordance with 6.3.2.1.
 These commercial names are to be used in grading rule descriptions and in specifications [see 2.15].
-The provisions of this Standard apply to lumber manufactured from hardwood species or lumber manufactured from foreign species when the species is included in rules certified by the Board of Review.
+The provisions of this Standard also apply to lumber manufactured from hardwood species or lumber manufactured from foreign species when the species is included in rules certified by the Board of Review.
 The information contained herein is a partial list of commercial names of the principal softwood species and species groups.
-Additional species and species groups are provided in ASTM Standard D 1165-13 and the rules certified by the Board of Review.
+Additional species and species groups are provided in ASTM Standard D 1165-18 and the rules certified by the Board of Review.

-Commercial Official Common Species or Species Group Names 10 $Tree\ Names^{{\scriptscriptstyle 11}}$ $Botanical\ Names$ CEDAR: Alaska Cedar Alaska-cedar Chamaecyparis nootkatensis Incense Cedar incense-cedar $Libocedrus\ decurrens$ Port Orford Cedar Port-Orford-cedar Chamaecyparis lawsoniana Eastern Red Cedar eastern redcedar southern redcedar Juniperus virginiana J. silicicola Western Red Cedar western redcedar Thuja plicata Northern White Cedar northern white-cedar $T.\ occidentalis$ Southern White Cedar Atlantic white-cedar Chamaecyparis thyoides CYPRESS Baldcypress baldcypress Taxodium distichum Pond cypress pond cypress T. distichum var. nutans FIR: Balsam Fir balsam fir Abies balsamea Fraser Fir Fraser fir A. fraseri Douglas $Fir^{14}$ Douglas-fir Pseudotsuga menziesii
+Commercial Official Common Species or Species Group Names 10 $Tree\ Names^{11}$ $Botanical\ Names$ CEDAR: Alaska Cedar Alaska-cedar Chamaecyparis nootkatensis Incense Cedar incense-cedar $Libocedrus\ decurrens$ Port Orford Cedar Port-Orford-cedar Chamaecyparis lawsoniana Eastern Red Cedar eastern redcedar southern redcedar Juniperus virginiana J. silicicola Western Red Cedar western redcedar Thuja plicata Northern White Cedar northern white-cedar $T.\ occidentalis$ Southern White Cedar Atlantic white-cedar Chamaecyparis thyoides $\mathbf{CYPRESS}^{12}$ Baldcypress baldcypress Taxodium distichum Pond cypress pond cypress T. distichum var. nutans DOUGLAS FIR Douglas Fir^{13} Douglas-fir Pseudotsuga menziesii Bigcone Douglas fir Bigcone Douglas fir P. macrocarpa FIR: Balsam Fir 14 balsam fir Abies balsamea

-&lt;sup>10 The commercial names for species represent those commonly accepted.
+10 The commercial names for species represent those commonly accepted.
 Some grading rules certified by the Board provide for the inclusion of additional species under the established names.

-&lt;sup>11 The official common tree names conform to the Checklist of United States Trees (Native and Naturalized), Agriculture Handbook No. 541 (1979), and are sometimes used as names for lumber.
+11 The official common tree names conform to the Checklist of United States Trees (Native and Naturalized), Agriculture Handbook No. 541 (1979), and are sometimes used as names for lumber.
 In addition to the official common names for a species, the Handbook lists other names by which the species and the lumber produced from it are sometimes designated.

-&lt;sup>12Cypress includes types designated as Red Cypress, White Cypress, and Yellow Cypress.
+12Cypress includes types designated as Red Cypress, White Cypress, and Yellow Cypress.
 Red Cypress is frequently classified and sold separately from the other types.